 Small cafe with a nice garden in the inner courtyard.
 The interior decor is simple and modern, and the nice smell of coffee is powerful and welcoming.
 The menu is quite varied with vegetarian options as well as fish and unusual meats such as wild boar or venison burger.
 Lovely cakes as well.

 No booking, Only serves breakfast and lunch.
-Not tested with our dog, https://www.copper-pot.co.uk/
+Dogs accepted, https://www.copper-pot.co.uk/

 Dog friendly Places to eat in Clifton: